Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/charactersheet.md

 ## Reassembling the character sheet into a pose

-Before you can start animating your character, you should reassemble your character sheet into the original pose that you cut it out from.
-You can do this with the animation tools by dragging all the bones into their respective position.
-Afterwards, click on **Save** in the **Poses** section and save your pose under a sensible name.
-You should now have a **Default** pose which is just your character sheet in its unedited form and another pose, that you just created and which represents the reassembled character.
+Before you can start animating your character, you need to reassemble your character sheet into the original pose that you cut it out from.
+To do this, open up the puppet warp steps overview, towards the bottom of the list, you will find a button called **Reference Pose** in the **Optional** section.
+Drag all parts of your character back to their original position to reassemble your character model to its original state.
+Use the **Confirm** button to save your reference pose.
+This pose will be used as a starting point for your animations, which is why it is important to create it before actually animating your character.

 <video width="100%" controls>
   <source src="/videos/puppet_warp_reassemble.mp4" type="video/mp4">